 It had been a few years since I visited my favorite city in the world, but there are certain places that tug at your heart strings, that always exist within you, that call you home.
 This for me is London.
 Whether I lived there in a former life or am meant to be there in this one, it’s a place I feel most content, and in a word, happy.
 Now, I’m not so naive as to realize that when I am there, I am not living a reality.
 I can afford a week in South Kensington, the best neighborhood in the world.
 And, living there, perhaps would prove quite different.
-But for now, dabble in the fantasy with me as I take you to my latest favorite hotel in London…The Kensington.
+But for now, dabble in the fantasy with me as I take you to my latest favorite hotel in London and definitely the best hotel in South Kensington…The Kensington.

 Oh wait, can you hear it?
 That old familiar sound of London calling.
 Glad I have a place to stay.

 NOTE: I previously wrote about The Cranley hotel in South Kensington, and I still highly recommend it, especially if you need a more affordable option.
 To compare the two, The Cranley has a more bed & breakfast feel, while The Kensington offers a full hotel experience (i.e. restaurant, bar, concierge, masseuse).